pyenv/pyenv/CONTRIBUTING.md

 * We are limited to Bash 3.2 features.

   That's because that's the version shipped with MacOS.
-  <small>(They didn't upgrade past it and switched to Zsh as the default shell because later versions
-  are covered by GPLv3 which has additional restrictions that are unacceptable for Apple.)</small>
+  (They didn't upgrade past it and switched to Zsh because later versions are covered by GPLv3 which has additional restrictions unacceptable for Apple.)

 * Be extra careful when submitting code for the Apple Silicon platform.